A Tree with Many Branches

 While the story of the Payne family is notable for its connection to one of the Founding Fathers and the Smithsonian’s early history, it is also characteristic of the African American experience.
 The objects donated by Clara Ellis Payne to the Museum are similar to those found in the living rooms and attics of many families whose histories contain their own extraordinary stories.

-Programming in the Robert Frederick Smith Explore Your Family History Center, where a selection of Payne’s donated objects are on view, will assist current and future genealogists in discovering the fascinating connections within their own family stories.
+Programming in the Robert Frederick Smith Explore Your Family History Center, will assist current and future genealogists in discovering the fascinating connections within their own family stories.
+Visitors can also view objects from the Payne Collection on view in the Make Good the Promises exhibition.

 Written by Katie Knowles, cataloger